 Staff and volunteers don’t want to see you fail.

 So, let them help you make the organization a success through WordPress training classes.
 You may be surprised by how many great ideas and talents they have in this area, especially younger team members.

 2. They understand the mission

-They’re in the mission every day, interacting with stakeholders and helping you fulfill the mission.
+Your team is in the mission every day, interacting with stakeholders and helping you fulfill the mission.
 That kind of intimate knowledge makes them perfect for updating your website.
-By being right in the middle of the action, they’ll know the FAQs, be able to grab cool pictures and videos, and they know exactly how to update the Events section.
+By being right in the middle of the action, they’ll know the FAQs, be able to post engaging pictures and videos, and they know exactly how to update the events section.

 3. You see them on a regular basis

 Because you see them most days, you’ll be able to quickly resolve any issues with the website.
 Find a typo?
 Want a new image uploaded?
 Have a new announcement to put on the blog?